Mesothelioma in Canada

 Fibers could easily become airborne as the wind carried them and potentially contaminated local soil and water sources.
 Residents who lived near mines were also likely to be exposed.
 As early as the 1920s, mine owners may have known the health risks caused by exposure, but many of them sat on the information.

 Since the Canadian mining industry was so economically powerful, Canada was one of a handful of countries that actively advocated to prevent chrysotile asbestos from being added to a United Nations list of harmful substances.
-This occurred in 2008 at the Rotterdam convention, decades after the health risks of asbestos were well known.[4]
+This occurred in 2008 at the Rotterdam Convention, decades after the health risks of asbestos were well known.[3]

-People at Risk of Asbestos Exposure
+Canadians at Risk of Asbestos Exposure

-Workers in a wide range of settings were at risk of being asbestos exposure.
+Workers in a wide range of settings were at risk of asbestos exposure.
 Many are still at risk of developing long-latency illnesses like mesothelioma and asbestosis.

 Anyone who worked in manufacturing, shipbuilding or repair, asbestos mines, or transporting or processing asbestos is potentially at risk.
 Workers in construction, demolition, auto mechanics, and other industrial settings also could have been exposed.